xwausse/SQL-homework/lesson-20/homework/homework.md

 # 4. Find the total quantity of products sold per month using a subquery
 # 5. Find customers who bought same products as another customer using EXISTS

-**Question 6.**
-# Return how many fruits does each person have in individual fruit level
+# 6. Return how many fruits does each person have in individual fruit level

 ```sql
 create table Fruits(Name varchar(50), Fruit varchar(50))